imCodePartnerAB/iVIS/docs/quick_start/walkthrough_install_ivis_server.rst

 Database configuration
 ----------------------

-In Terminal(Ctrl+ALt+T) input following commands for create database
+In the Terminal (Ctrl+ALt+T) input following commands to create the database:

 .. code-block:: bash